AppliedIS/homebase/README.md

-# Home Base
+# HomeBase

-A stand-alone vector tile server with some predefined styles.
+A stand-alone vector and raster tile server based on [TileServer GL](https://github.com/klokantech/tileserver-gl).
 Suitable for use on disconnected networks.